denizydmr07/NumPy_Based_DNN_for_MNIST/README.md

 # MNIST Digit Recognition with NumPy-Based Deep Neural Network

 ### Overview
 This project involves building a deep neural network (DNN) using only the NumPy to classify handwritten digits from the [MNIST](http://yann.lecun.com/exdb/mnist/) dataset.
+The “main.ipynb” file consists of data loading and preprocessing, custom feed-forward, custom loss calculation, custom gradient descent, and custom training parts.

 ### Gradient Descent
 * I trained the model using batch gradient descent.